-The interception type of an attack pattern is the most recurrent one that almost every security team across the globe must have come across at least once every month.
+Interception is the most common type of attack pattern.
+Almost every cybersecurity team around the world has likely encountered it at least once a month.
 Interception is an attack when an intruder tries to gain unauthorized access to confidential information.
-Interception can be further classified into Sniffing Network Traffic, Sniffing Application Codes, Intercepting Cellular Traffic, or Modifying HTTP Cookies.
-Let's look at these classifications one by one.
+Interception can be further classified into Sniffing Network Traffic, Sniffing Application Codes, Intercepting Traffic, or Modifying Cookies.

 In this type of attack, the adversary closely monitors the targeted network systems.
 As soon as they see an opportunity, a malicious code is injected at the network protocol level, forcing it to perform in the desired way.
-For instance, the attackers may change a BGP setting on one of the internet-facing routers that enable rouge connections to flood the router resulting in a high CPU usage error.
-However, the attackers tend to refrain from flooding the network systems, which may result in the systems going down just because they intend to make use of the injected network system resources and perform the desired changes to the environment and not just bring it down without taking any advantage out of the infected resources.
+Attackers may alter a BGP setting on an internet-facing router.
+This allows rouge connections to flood the router, leading to a high CPU usage error.
+The attackers usually do not flood the network systems.
+This is because they want to take advantage of the infected resources and make changes to the environment.
+They do not want to just bring the system down without any benefit.

 How often have you or your security teams come across SSL exploitation attacks?
-I'm sure your response would be "umpteenth" times!
-I cannot deny that at least 34% of security attacks on communications channels are targeted on an incorrect SSL configuration or an attack on the SSL certificate itself.
+I cannot deny that 34% of security attacks target communications channels.
+These attacks are either due to an incorrect SSL configuration or an attack on the SSL certificate.
 More surprising is that this number is only between May 2021 and July 2021.
 One can imagine how many sleepless nights it can cost our security engineers throughout the year.
-I pity them!
-In this type of attack, the adversary focuses on manipulating the entry points of every communication channel by trying to obtain critical vulnerabilities from public-facing interfaces and security certificates and manipulating them to bypass security.
-For instance, such breach methods are very active in the financial and banking sectors, where digital transactions are crucial in their revenue models.

 Communication channels are critical assets to every organization for their businesses to grow.
 It can be fatal and frustrating enough to run a business without the proper functioning of all your communication tools, right?
-In addition, it can be daunting to plan and execute the right strategy for your organization when you may not even have the right set of resources in place who can lead the show.
+Planning and executing the right strategy for an organization can be daunting.
+This is especially true if the right set of resources is not in place to lead the project.